vertexproject/synapse/docs/synapse/userguides/storm_ref_intro.rst

 Just as each Storm **operation** in the chain is processed individually from left to right, **each node** in your working set is evaluated **individually** against a given Storm operation.
 You can think of your Storm query as a **pipeline** of operations, with each node "fired" one at a time through the pipeline.
 Whether you start with one node or 10,000 nodes, they are evaluated against your Storm query one by one.

 A key advantage to processing nodes one by one is that it significantly reduces Synapse's latency and memory use - this is a big part of what makes Synapse so fast and responsive.
-Synapse can start providing you with results for the initial nodes processed right away, while it continues procesing the remaining nodes.
+Synapse can start providing you with results for the initial nodes processed right away, while it continues processing the remaining nodes.
 In other words, you don't have to wait for your entire query to complete for **all** of your nodes before getting your answer.

 Again, for standard Storm, this behavior is transparent to you as the user - you run a Storm query, you get a response.
 However, this pipeline behavior can be important to understand when working with (or troubleshooting) Storm queries that leverage features such as subqueries, variables, or control flow operations.